 - Clozapine can affect your white blood cells which fight infection (a condition called neutropenia).
 This can put you at greater risk of picking up infections.

-- At the first sign of infection (such as fever, cold or flu symptoms, muscle aches, headache, or sore throat) you need to contact your doctor or mental health worker for an urgent blood test to check your white blood cells.
+- At the first sign of infection (eg, fever, cold or flu symptoms, muscle aches, headache, or sore throat) you need to contact your doctor or mental health worker for an urgent blood test to check your white blood cells.

 - Read more about neutropenia.